minmmwin/DataCamp-Data-Analyst-in-Power-BI/README.md

 1. Profiling your Data and Introduction to Power Query
    - Perform essential data preparation steps such as filtering and renaming columns
    - Use data preview in Power BI to identify common errors that appear in datasets
+2. Data Preview features in Power Query
+   - Explore the key data preview features available through Power Query and how they can help us summarize the characteristics of the dataset.
+You’ll also understand how investigating your dataset in Power Query can assist in determining the data transformation steps you need to take.